 Venue: Ground Floor, Quadrant, The Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY

-Resolved that the minutes of the meeting held on 9 November 2021 be confirmed and signed by the Chair.
+Resolved that the minutes of the meeting of the Sub Committee held on 12 January 2021 be approved.

 Declaration of Interests and Dispensations

 To receive any declarations of interests or dispensations

 There were no Declarations of Interest or Dispensations reported.